Some links in this post may be affiliate links

 Brown leaf tips in Wax Begonia are due to dry air which result in too low air humidity.

-To raise the air humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Do not mist the leaves to avoid fungal diseases infestations.
+To increase the air humidity, set the pot on a wet pebble tray and do not mist the leaves to avoid fungal diseases infestations.
 Check out these techniques on how to raise humidity for houseplants.

-Brown blotches which turn grey and moldy in Wax Begonia is an indication of Botrytis disease.
+Brown blotches which turn grey and moldy in Wax Begonia is an indication of botrytis bisease which is promoted by overwet conditions coupled with poor ventilation.

 Isolate the affected plant, cut off diseased parts and treat appropriately.
 Avoid low light and over damp conditions and improve air circulation.

 There are three possible reasons for plant collapse or death in Wax Begonia.
-One possible reason for plant collapse is Stem-rot Disease due to soggy soil.
+One possible reason for plant collapse is stem-rot disease which is promoted by soggy soil.

-The second possible reason for plant collapse in Wax Begonia is Nematodes (Root Knot Eelworm) which are characterized by swollen bumps on roots.
+The second possible reason for plant collapse in Begonia semperflorens is Nematodes (Root Knot Eelworm) which are characterized by swollen bumps on roots.

 The third possible reason for plant collapse in Wax Begonia is Vine Weevil which is characterized by tunnels in the rhizomes.

-Wax Begonia pests; Aphids and Spider Mites.
+Common pests in Wax Begonia are aphids and spider mites.
 Isolate the affected plant to prevent spread to other houseplants and treat it appropriately for the pests.

-All parts of Wax Begonia (Begonia semperflorens) and especially the roots are considered toxic to pets.
+All parts of Wax Begonia (Begonia semperflorens) and especially the roots are considered toxic to pets as outlined by ASPCA.
 If ingested they may cause burning in the mouth and throat, vomiting, diarrhea and abdominal pains.